 This is the most “grown-up” Marvelettes record we’ve yet encountered here on Motown Junkies, and that’s largely because the girls have physically grown up so much since we last met them.
 Wanda Young, now firmly established as lead singer having unseated original lead Gladys Horton, was twenty-one, and her voice is a million miles away from the shrill schoolgirl we heard on tracks like So Long Baby, her sexy mezzo-soprano still developing but showing enough here to prove Smokey Robinson knew what he was doing when he singled her out as a future star.
 They still weren’t the finished article quite yet, but this is a great snapshot of a group in transition, and unlike the last two Marvelettes singles – You’re My Remedy and Too Many Fish In The Sea, both similarly transitional – this one is closer to where we’re going than where we’ve been.

-Few Motown groups – few pop groups at all, really – have gone through such a complete and remarkable change.
+Few Golden Age Motown groups – few pop groups at all, really – have gone through such a complete and remarkable change in such a short space of time.
 Because the Marvelettes lacked both direction from a “mentor” writer/producer, and support from the label, these years are a strange experience, and the only way to track them is via their singles.
 Following 1963′s The Marvelous Marvelettes, Motown for a period gave up pushing LPs of the group’s material; other than compilations and live sets, there was no Marvelettes album in 1964, no Marvelettes album in 1965, no Marvelettes album in 1966.
 When the group finally emerged again with a new studio LP – 1967′s The Marvelettes, universally known as “the pink album” and generally considered one of the strongest LPs in Motown’s catalogue – they were like a whole new signing, to the point some fans consider the two phases of the group’s activity (neatly divided, thanks to the huge gap between albums, into two superb CD box sets, Forever and Forever More, faithfully cataloguing both phases of the girls’ careers) to be the work of two different groups.

 (Which isn’t necessarily too far off the mark; by 1967, not only had the one-time five-piece Marvelettes collapsed to a trio, with a different lead singer, their harmonies were also quite often augmented – or replaced altogether – on their own records by Motown’s house backing singers the Andantes.
 Of course, they were by no means the only Motown group where this substitution took place.)